Portland Works Second issue share offer - now closed

 This will be a long term project backed by the value of the building and developing the existing mix of tenants.
 We aim to provide interest at a modest rate, seeking to match inflation to protect your holding.
 The interset will be paid from surpluses generated by the rental income from the tenants.
 Our plan is to repay the entire share issue over 25 years, to those who require this.
 Repayments will be decided annually at the discretion of the Board, and starting five years into the project.

 Costs are minimal in the project - all Board members are volunteers, all surpluses go to the project and much of our support so far has been given pro-bono.
+However we are running a business and strict accounting and management is our ethos.

 Finally - if you want to